 Plans for a BMX track at Broseley had been in the pipeline for years before Shropshire Council and Broseley Town Council secured funding.
 Local people were quizzed on the required facilities, and all agreed the project had been a great success.

 Broseley, which borders the Ironbridge Gorge World Heritage Site, is famous for its bricks and tiles.
-Broseley bricks are a mottled brown and red mottled, while the tiles are strawberry red to light brown.
+Broseley bricks are mottled brown and red, while the tiles are strawberry red to light brown.
 Broseley manufactured millions of clay pipes that were shipped worldwide.
-Work pioneered here and at the nearby Ironbridge Gorge set the stage for mass production of iron products in the Industrial Revolution.
+Work pioneered here and at the nearby Ironbridge Gorge set the stage for the mass production of iron products during the Industrial Revolution.